 Prerequisite: English 102.
-Significant works of British literature are studied.
-The Old English Period through the 18th century is covered.
+This course includes significant works of British writers from the Old English Period through the 18th century.
 (3 Lec.)

-(ENG) 202 British Literature (3)
+(ENG),202 British Literature (3)

 Prerequisite: English 102.
-Significant works of British literature are studied.
-The Romantic Period to the persent is covered.
+This course includes significant works of British writers from the Romantic Period to the present.
 (3 Lec.)